leonlinsx/minimal-mistakes/_posts/2020-10-14-magic-the-gathering.md

 14. Considering that [alters](https://magicalter.com/ "alter") are a thing and [harmless offering](http://www.mtgmintcard.com/articles/writers/freyalise/holistic-wisdom-10-cutest-cards-ever "harm") is a legal card, I don't find the complaint that different IPs will ruin the game as strong as the arguments that I'll detail later.
 It does matter to a vocal group of players though.
 15. There were many complaints, and I want to focus on the ones that seemed to be stronger arguments and that more people voiced their opinion on.
 16. h/t reddit thread [here](https://www.reddit.com/r/magicTCG/comments/j6rwjc/hasbro_goal_double_wotc_revenue_will_this_destroy/ "reddit")
 17. As mentioned before, there's nothing preventing players from just deciding to ignore the rules committee and ban the cards among friends.
-The uproar is partially due to players realising the rules committee is acting against player interests, and also ignoring the key issues by sidestepping them
+The uproar is partially due to players realising the rules committee is acting against player interests, and also ignoring the key issues by sidestepping them in their announcement.Everyone knows this is a targeted money grab
 18. To be clear, I'm not recommending people to short Hasbro, or anything of that nature.
 I don't have enough expertise to predict here, and would guess there's probably 80% chance Magic survives this and just keeps growing, expanding to multiple popular IPs.
 A lot of rich people willing to pay for paper.

 *If you liked this, sign up for my [finance and tech newsletter:](https://avoidboringpeople.substack.com/ "ABP")*